APPiLY Technologies Logo

 Hidden Costs and Long-Term Costs

-While a lower initial quote for app development may seem tempting, it’s crucial to recognise that app development is only one stage in the comprehensive life cycle of an app.
+While a lower initial quote for app development may seem tempting, it’s crucial to recognize that app development is only one stage in the comprehensive life cycle of an app.
 An enticing initial offer might not account for the various hidden or long-term costs that will inevitably emerge as the app progresses through its life cycle.
 These costs could encompass post-launch maintenance, periodic app updates, server hosting, app store fees, third-party service subscriptions, and more.

 Over time, these seemingly peripheral aspects can accumulate into a substantial cost, often overshadowing the initial development cost itself.
 It’s therefore crucial to gain clarity on what a quote covers and what it doesn’t, to get a true understanding of the total cost of ownership of your app.